-- CPD presentations to Primary and Secondary Initial Teacher Training bodies annual - · Secondary Head of Music Departments meetings and conferences - Host and run the first ever Cornwall Youth Jazz Festival - Host and run the first ever Cornwall Horn Festival - Develop and expand Music Therapy provision - Longer term; to look for funding to establish 'Music Centres' in the West and North & East of Cornwall along with collaborating with Truro School to find a central Music Centre - After establishment of Music Centres appoint Area Managers to coordinate delivery in these areas - · Review management structure of CMST - Review business plan and 5 year financial forecast in line with the above future plans
+- Write new performance and teaching material this could be for individual instruments or for small ensembles.
+It could then be sold to pupils both in Cornwall and elsewhere as CMST Publications. - Twilight training sessions for teachers on a whole variety of musical techniques, skills and tasks.
+This might include setting up an ensemble, conducting skills, composition starting points, working towards a performance - CPD presentations to Primary and Secondary Initial Teacher Training bodies annual - · Secondary Head of Music Departments meetings and conferences - · Make the Cornwall Youth Jazz Festival an annual event - Make the Cornwall Horn Festival an annual event - Develop and expand Music Therapy provision - Longer term; to look for funding to establish 'Music Centres' in the West and North & East of Cornwall along with collaborating with Truro School to find a central Music Centre - After establishment of Music Centres appoint Area Managers to coordinate delivery in these areas - · Review management structure of CMST - Review business plan and 5 year financial forecast in line with the above future plans as an ongoing activity - Create a strong partnership with the City of London Symphonia including support in delivering their educational outreach programme - Work closely and advise Trinity College of London or another national Music College on various aspects of delivery including but not exclusively the research element into the examination process and an online alternative - Advise nationally on Early Years Music Education